owenkobasz/cyclone/README.md

 <h1>Cyclone</h1>
-Our webapp developed for SPARC 2025.
-Let's users generate bike routes around there location.
+Cyclone is a web application built for the UPenn MCIT SPARC 2025 Challenge.
+It helps users generate custom cycling routes based on their current location and route preferences.

 Built with:
 - React